Chrismcclendon0/configure-ad/README.md

 </p>
 <p>
 Next select the "Networking" tab and confirm that the "Virtual network, subnet, and Public IP" will all be created by default.
 Once completed select "Review and create" to create your virtual machine.
 Create a second virtual machine and name it "Client-1"(this machine will be the directory), and make sure to place in the same region, resource group, and virtual network.
-Go into DC-1 virtual machine settings and change IP address to static.
+Go into DC-1 virtual machine settings and change NIC private IP address to static.

 ![image](https://github.com/Chrismcclendon0/configure-ad/assets/144953146/92856c2b-4ae7-4dea-b864-b329a233af52)